 Andong – JjimDak

-JjimDak is a Korean steamed chicken that is marinated in a ganjang based sauce.
-It is popular among students and the working class as the portions are huge.
+JjimDak is a Korean steamed chicken that is marinated in a ganjang-based sauce.
+It is popular among students, and the working class as the portions are huge.
 In addition, it is high in protein.
 Andong is the capital of North Gyeongsang Province.
-They are known for their steamed chicken and is seen as a healthier option to western fried chicken restaurants.
-While it might be difficult to visit Andong, they do sell Andong-style JjimDak in Seoul.
-However, to get the best JjimDak you will need to travel to Andong.
-While you are there also check out their Soju which is one of the more popular Sojus in all of Korea.
+They are known for their steamed chicken and are considered a healthier option than Western fried chicken restaurants.
+While visiting Andong might be difficult, they sell Andong-style JjimDak in Seoul.
+However, to get the best JjimDak, you must travel to Andong.
+While you are there, check out their Soju, one of the more popular Sojus in Korea.

 Sokcho – Dakgangjeong

-Sokcho is located on the northeast side of Korea called Gangwon Province.
+Sokcho is located on the northeast side of Korea, called Gangwon Province.
 It is about a 3 hours drive from Seoul and is famous for its Dakgangjeong.
-Dakgangjeong is a type of Korean fried chicken that is cut into bite-size pieces.
+Dakgangjeong is a type of Korean fried chicken cut into bite-size pieces.
 It is deep-fried in oil and braised in a spicy sauce.
-There are no bones and is sometimes sprinkled with nuts.
+Moreover, there are no bones, and they are sometimes sprinkled with nuts.
 We recommend you check out Jungang Market, one of the best open markets in Korea, and try Dakgangjeon there.
-There will be many Dakgangjeon stalls and best of all you can eat it on the go.
+There will be many Dakgangjeon stalls, and you can eat them on the go.

 Check out our article on the Best Open Street Markets in Korea.